zkat/memento-mori/README.md

 CL-USER>
 ```

-# Introduction

-`Remember you must die`
+# Introduction - Remember you must die

 `memento-mori` is a library for writing robust, actor-based systems in
 Common Lisp.
 It draws inspiration from [Erlang/OTP](http://www.erlang.org),
-particularly its approach to robust systems. `memento-mori` works under the
+particularly its crash-first approach to high-availability
+systems. `memento-mori` works under the assumption that whatever you do,
-assumption that whatever you do, you will eventually crash, and thus the
+you will eventually crash, and thus the best way to keep a system running
-best way to keep a system running is to try to limit the damage and
+is to try to limit the damage and recover.
-recover.

 `memento-mori` includes utilities to easily build call-and-response servers
 and supervision trees, along with the lower-level concurrency primitives
 like actor spawning, messaging, and inter-actor linking and
 monitoring.
 Running things across multiple processors is really just a
-bonus. :)
+bonus.

 This library is still under heavy development, and the API is not yet
 documented.
 If you're curious enough, you can check out the test/ directory